 Allergy & Asthma

-Quick Facts about Allergies & Asthma
+Quick Facts About Allergies & Asthma

-| 40-50 million sufferers | 20 million sufferers |
+40-50 million sufferers | 20 million sufferers |

-| 36 million seasonal allergies | 9 million children |
+36 million seasonal allergies | 9 million children |

-| 31 million sinus sufferers | Over 4 million suffered an asthma attack |
+31 million sinus sufferers | More than 4 million suffered an asthma attack |

-| $6 Billion spent per year | Over 10 Billion spent per year |
+$6 billion spent per year | More than 10 billion spent per year |

-| 8 million doctor office visits per year | Over 10 million doctor office visits per year |
+8 million doctor office visits per year | More than 10 million doctor office visits per year |

 At TERS, we: